TFMitchell/SecureVotingProject_CIS433/README.md

 This readme file contains the directions for using this software, which has three components: Server (main computer at polling place), Client (voting machine at polling place, and a text-based pseudo-password distributor (PasswordAuthority).
 For the project to be run on a single computer, commponents communicate via localhost on port speficied by parameters.
 These instructions should allow one to demonstrate the software, which illustrates the concepts of our secure voting system implementation.

 ##Understanding the command-line parameters:
-After navigating to the directory containing the Java classes, the component programs can be run with as follows with the specified parameters:
+After navigating to the directory containing the Java classes, the component programs can be run with the following specified parameters:

 ###The Servers:
 javaw Server <myIndex> <N> <serverIndex1's port> <serverIndex2's port>...<serverIndexN's port> <C> <client1's port>...<clientC's port> <PasswordAuthority's port> <total number of eligible voters>